symulation/UofA-PHIL366-F16/README.md

 **14 - Introduction, Part 2.**  With some historical background and Marxist foundations laid down we turn to the only full text we will be using this term, Christian Fuchs' _Social Media: A Critical Introduction_.
 We'll be looking at the first four chapters (80 pages of reading) so make sure that you've looked at it well in advance.

-**17 - Economics and Production.**  We'll look at Chapters 5 & 10 today, looking at some of the core economics that seems to be driving social media sites.  *Note that John will not be in class today since he will be speaking with MPs in Ottawa about Canada's supercomputing infrastructure.
-As a consequence there may be either a substitute instructor and/or a change in the declared programming.*
+**17 - Special Guest.**  Marnie Ferguson will be leading the class today.
+She is a teacher and counsellor with Elk Island Public Schools and will be presenting on social media trends that she sees in here work within the public school system.  *Note that John will not be in class today since he will be speaking with MPs in Ottawa about Canada's supercomputing infrastructure.*

-**19 - Discussion 5.**
+**19 - Economics and Production.**  We'll look at Chapters 5 & 10 today, looking at some of the core economics that seems to be driving social media sites.

-**21 - Good, Evil, and Blowing the Whistle.**  Chapters 6 & 9 will frame an investigation into the ideology (the framework of perceptions/ideas through which our experiences are filtered) of social media.
+**21 - Discussion 5.**

-**24 - Discussion 6.**
+**24 - Good, Evil, and Blowing the Whistle.**  Chapters 6 & 9 will frame an investigation into the ideology (the framework of perceptions/ideas through which our experiences are filtered) of social media.

-**26 - Public vs Private.**  Rounding out Section II of Fuchs' text we'll look at chapters 7 & 8 while considering just what the public and the private are in terms of social media.
+**26 - Discussion 6.**

-**28 - Discussion 7.**
+**28 - Public vs Private.**  Rounding out Section II of Fuchs' text we'll look at chapters 7 & 8 while considering just what the public and the private are in terms of social media.

-**31 - Class selected subtopic.** Each of the major topics will conclude with a class selected subtopic that will be chosen, in-class, two classes prior.
+**31 - Discussion 7.**

 ##### November

-**2 - Discussion 8.**
+**2 - Class selected subtopic.** Each of the major topics will conclude with a class selected subtopic that will be chosen, in-class, two classes prior.

-**4 - Review.**
+**4 - Discussion 8.**

 **7 - Fall Term Reading Week, No Class.**